(Click the image above to view video of this lesson)

 def get_recommendations(self, preferences, api_key, endpoint):

-# Make one prompt for the Azure OpenAI
+# Make one prompt for Azure OpenAI

 prompt = self.generate_prompt(preferences)